zdravkov/kendo-docs/getting-started/web/upload/metadata.md

             success: onSuccess
         });

-The same approach is applicable for the remove handler as well.
+> The same approach of sending and receiving metadata is applicable for the **remove** handler as well.